 EUR/USD was little changed at 1.1731, off the previous session’s three-week low of 1.1662.

 Investors remained cautious after the minutes of the European Central Bank’s latest meeting indicated concerns over the strength of the single currency.

 Meanwhile, GBP/USD edged up 0.17% to trade at 1.2890.

-The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, was down 0.13% at 97.13, the lowest since June 19.
+The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, was down 0.11% at 93.54.